anandojha/qmrebind/docs/installation.rst

 Installation
 ============

-At this time, qmrebind has only been tested on Linux systems.
+At this time, QMrebind has only been tested on Linux systems.
 Therefore, all installation instructions are for Linux only.

 Install Conda